profilepic/originals/README.md

 _A free readymade (pixel) art service brought to you by the [artbase (server edition) »](https://github.com/pixelartexchange/artbase.server)_

 Yes, you can.
-Pick any readymade pixel art (by number) from any of the many collections served-up by an artbase (server edition) installation.
+Pick any readymade pixel art (by number e.g. no.1, no.4, no.5, etc.) from any of the many collections served-up by an artbase (server edition) installation.
 By default "out-of-the-box" the artbase web server / service installation running online at [pixelartexchange.herokuapp.com](https://pixelartexchange.herokuapp.com/) gets called via HTTP.